axvr/vivid.vim/README.md

 By default Vivid enables no plugins, this is because of it's heavy focus on lazy loading and control.
 This behaviour can be reversed by including `call vivid#enable()` or `PluginEnable!` after adding all of the plugins to Vivid.

-NOTE: When using Vivid, never use the ``packloadall`` or the ``packadd`` on any plugin that Vivid is managing.
+**NOTE:** When using Vivid, never use the ``packloadall`` or the ``packadd`` on any plugin that Vivid is managing.
 Using these commands will cause Vivid to break for that session.
 The exception is the ``packadd Vivid.vim`` before any plugin config.

 #### Adding Plugins

 Vivid will manage any plugins which are defined using the ``vivid#add`` function, or the `Plugin` command.
 Vivid provides many options when adding plugins.
-The commands are based off of the [Vundle] commands (where [Vivid's origins] are)
+The commands are based off of the [Vundle] commands (where [Vivid's origins] lie)

 ```vim
 packadd Vivid.vim " Required